kubernetes/enhancements/keps/sig-scheduling/624-scheduling-framework/README.md

 resources.
 Once enough pods from the batch are waiting, they can all be approved.

-## Dynamic Resource Binding
+### Dynamic Resource Binding

 [Topology-Aware Volume Provisioning](https://kubernetes.io/blog/2018/10/11/topology-aware-volume-provisioning-in-kubernetes/)
 can be (re)implemented as a plugin that registers for [filter](#filter) and [pre-bind](#pre-bind) extension points.
 At the filtering phase, the plugin can ensure that the pod will be scheduled in a zone which is capable of provisioning the desired volume.
-Then at the pre-bind phase, the plugin can provision the volume before letting scheduler bind the pod.
+Then at the PreBind phase, the plugin can provision the volume before letting scheduler bind the pod.

-## Custom Scheduler Plugins (out of tree)
+### Custom Scheduler Plugins (out of tree)

 The scheduling framework allows people to write custom, performant scheduler features without forking the scheduler's code.
 To accomplish this, developers